laghdafbenalla/alx-low_level_programming/0x01-variables_if_else_while/README.md

 2. [I sometimes suffer from insomnia.
 And when I cant fall asleep, I play what I call the alphabet game](./2-print_alphabet.c) : A program that prints the alphabet in lowercase, followed by a new line.
 3. [alphABET](./3-print_alphabets.c) : A Write a program that prints the alphabet in lowercase, and then in uppercase, followed by a new line.
 4. [When I was having that alphabet soup, I never thought that it would pay off](./3-print_alphabets.c) : A program that prints the alphabet in lowercase, followed by a new line.
+5. [Numbers](./5-print_numbers.c) : A program that prints all single digit numbers of base 10 starting from 0, followed by a new line.